SpencerDedrick/nixonclone/README.md

 );
 }

 I built the function for the button components directly into the Header.jsx file.
 I've found this to be beneficial in that I don't have to have several different files open to edit what is essentially a single component.
+It has been less confusing when dealing with multiple components on a single page, especially when those components don't need to be reusable and will only exist on that one page or within that one larger component.
 Also, since I am using styled-components, I can also build all the styles right into the same file.

 ### Built with